EinStack/glide/CONTRIBUTING.md

 All important checks are automated on the level of pull request checks.
 Be sure to keep your PRs green, before moving the PR to the review stage.

+#### build:dry-run

+The Glide repository has a special `build:dry-run` label that allows to run the release workflow without actually publishing Glide artefacts.
+This is helpful for:
+- testing image building
+- making sure any changes to the release workflow works fine

 ## Improve Our Documentation

 ### Typos & Uncovered Functionality